coder/docs/cli/remote-terminal.md

 description: Learn how to use the Coder CLI to access your workspace.
 ---

-You can access the the shell of your Coder workspace from your local computer using the CLI's `coder sh` command.
+You can access the shell of your Coder workspace from your local computer using the CLI's `coder sh` command.

 ## Usage